sony/flutter-embedded-linux/doc/README.md

 # Documentation
-If you want to build using yocto, see: [meta-flutter](../meta-flutter/)

 ## 1. Install libraries
 You need to install the following dependent libraries to build and run.
 Here introduce how to install the libraries on Debian-based systems like Ubuntu.